yn5/-unmissable/README.md

 ## Features

 - Create reminders with title and time settings
-- Support for recurring reminders (daily, weekly, monthly, or custom intervals)
+- Support for recurring reminders (daily, weekly, or monthly)
+- Push notifications for due and overdue reminders
+- Notifications repeat until task completion
 - Daily view with horizontal swipe navigation
 - Toggle completion status of reminders
 - Manage all reminders with swipe-to-delete functionality